CyberdevHQ/CyberdevHQ/README.md

 <hr>

-# 👋 Hello, Fellow Tech Enthusiasts!
+# 👋 Hello, Fellow Cybersecurity Enthusiasts!

 I'm a Full Stack Web Developer with a burning passion for cybersecurity, ethical hacking and digital forensics.
 At the intersection of web development and security, I'm crafting a path that combines creative problem-solving with robust security practices.